fawdlstty/Sparrow/doc/en-us.md

 ### Attribute

-The method must have Web method Attribute [WEBMethod], with two parameters, method description and method description in detail;The latter can be omitted and the differences are as follows:
+The method must have Web method Attribute [HTTP], with two parameters, method description and method description in detail;The latter can be omitted and the differences are as follows:

-* [WEBMethod]：Unlimited HTTP request type then specified
+* [HTTP]：Unlimited HTTP request type then specified
-* [WEBMethod.GET]：Only GET requests can be invoke
+* [HTTP.GET]：Only GET requests can be invoke
-* [WEBMethod.PUT]：Only PUT requests can be invoke
+* [HTTP.PUT]：Only PUT requests can be invoke
-* [WEBMethod.POST]：Only POST requests can be invoke
+* [HTTP.POST]：Only POST requests can be invoke
-* [WEBMethod.DELETE]：Only DELETE requests can be invoke
+* [HTTP.DELETE]：Only DELETE requests can be invoke

 ### Parameter